xemu-project/xemu-website/docs/docs/troubleshooting.md

 ## Black Screen / Failed Load / Dirty Disc

+* Yes, including the exact error message makes the troubleshooting entry much easier for users to find when they search or scan the page for their specific problem.

+Here is the updated section with the quote included:

+---

+## Black Screen / Failed Load / Dirty Disc

+* Save state error (`error while loading state from instance 0x0 of device 'pci.0:05.0/mcpx-apu'`) occurs when trying to load a save state created in an older version of xemu.
+Because xemu updates may change how hardware is emulated, save states are generally not forward-compatible.
+To fix this, please load your game using the in-game save system (e.g., memory card/hard drive save) rather than emulator snapshots.
+* Check your disc backup and verify that your backup is correct and in xiso format (see [here](https://www.google.com/search?q=disc-images.md/%23creating-xisos)).
 * Check your disc backup and verify that your backup is correct and in xiso format (see [here](disc-images.md/#creating-xisos)).
 * Some games are susceptible to cache problems.
 Try clearing your cache, or simply try with a blank HDD image.
     * You can use the `Flush Cache Partitions` utility in [LithiumX](https://github.com/Ryzee119/LithiumX/) to clear your cache.
     * You can also use the `Clear Cache` function in the [xemu-dashboard](https://github.com/xemu-project/xemu-dashboard) included with the default xemu harddrive image.
 * Corrupt or failing hard drive images (`xbox_hdd.qcow2`) can cause xemu to crash or fail to start up entirely, which is often caused by improper shutdowns.
 It is recommended to back up your current hard drive image before replacing it with a [fresh copy](https://github.com/xemu-project/xemu-dashboard/releases/latest/download/xbox_hdd.qcow2).
 While extracting data from it isn't easy, you should keep your old hard drive image copy archived rather than deleting it outright, as the drive may become accessible in xemu later ([reference](https://github.com/xemu-project/xemu/issues/2593#issuecomment-3657464782)).

 ## Enabling Surround Sound in your EEPROM

 * Surround Sound isn't supported in xemu yet, you should disable this in your [EEPROM](eeprom.md) if you have enabled it.